 London has no shortage of boutique fitness offerings, with more and more luxury gyms opening across the capital every year.
-But now that the fitness sector has finally reopened after lockdown, which are the best ones to put your name down for?
+But now that the fitness sector has finally reopened after the latest lockdown, which are the best ones to put your name down for?
 Whether you’re looking for top-of-the-range personal training, a holistic wellness experience, gruelling exercise classes or world-class medical fitness, there’s something for everyone – here’s our edit of the very best gyms in London.

 This revolutionary offering at the Arts Club on Dover Street, dubbed “the world’s first medical gym”, gives you access to some of the country’s finest medical professionals as your fitness coaches.
 The airy space is spread across six floors and comes with a high-tech induction process that includes a ride in an aerospace-inspired machine that assesses your body composition, posture, gait and musculoskeletal system, the results of which form the basis of your bespoke training and treatment programme.

 As for their cutting-edge Technogym, it features smart machines that recognise guests and automatically sync to their individual personal training programmes, and there are also over 250 exercise classes on offer each month, including Pilates, yoga and spin.